js216/CeNTREX/DAQ/README.md

 of checking the device for abnormal conditions, recording numerical values, and sending control commands to the device (and reading the values these commands return).
 Finally, the `Monitoring` thread starts.

+## Error handling

+If a function has to stop due to an error condition, it should report the error using the `logging.error()` function giving a descriptive message of what went wrong, and return nothing:

+    def myfunc():
+       if error:
+          logging.error("ERROR: an error has occurred.")
+          return

+If there is an abnormal condition that does not require the program to terminate, it should be reported via the `logging.warning()` function.

 ## Data structure